i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 <details>
 <summary><strong>Click for the solution</strong></summary>
 **The Logic:**
 When the input is `2`, the `L2` line from the decoder correctly goes LOW.
-The `L2` line is supposed to stop suppressing the torches for segments `a,b,d,e,g` and continue suppressing the torches for `c` and `f`.
+This is supposed to activate the torches for segments `a, b, d, e, g`.

 The display shows a `6`, meaning segments `c` and `f` are ON when they should be OFF, and segment `b` is OFF when it should be ON.

 **The Conclusion:**
 This points to a catastrophic failure in the "programming" of the `L2` line in your Diode Matrix.
 You have wired it incorrectly.
--   The connections from the `L2` line to the `c` and `f` segment torches are likely **missing**.
+-   You have likely **accidentally placed** torch taps from the `L2` line to the segment lines for `c` and `f`.
--   You have likely **accidentally added** a connection from the `L2` line to the `b` segment torch.
+-   You have likely **forgotten to place** the torch tap from the `L2` line to the segment line for `b`.
 </details>

 ---
 #### Module 3 Conclusion

 This was a massive milestone.
-You didn't just build a circuit; you engineered a system.
-By breaking a complex problem down into two distinct, logical stages (a decoder and an encoder), you built something complex in a way that was manageable, testable, and understandable.
-You have now mastered the concepts of binary-to-decimal decoding and using a hardware ROM to drive an output, two of the most fundamental building blocks in all of digital electronics.
+You didn't just build a circuit; you engineered a complete system.
+By breaking a complex problem down into distinct, logical stages, you built something complex in a way that was manageable, testable, and understandable.
+You have now mastered the concepts of binary-to-decimal decoding and using a hardware ROM to drive an output—two of the most fundamental building blocks in all of digital electronics.

 **What’s Next?**
+You have successfully completed Part I of this course.
+You can now take a binary input and display it as a number humans can read.
+But what happens when we try to do math?
 In the next module, you’ll discover a critical flaw in our simple translator when we try to count past 9.
-You’ll learn about the hexadecimal system and upgrade your display to handle it.
+You’ll learn about the hexadecimal system and how our modular design makes upgrading our system a breeze.

 ---
 #### Key Terms (Module 3)

+-   **7-Segment Display:** An arrangement of seven light segments that can be combined to display numbers and some letters.
+-   **Active-Low Logic:** A design principle where the "active" or "on" state is represented by a LOW (unpowered) signal.
+-   **BCD (Binary-Coded Decimal):** A method of representing the decimal digits 0-9 using a 4-bit binary code.
 -   **Decoder:** A circuit that takes a multi-bit binary input and activates a single, corresponding output line.
+Our decoder acts as an **Identifier**.
+-   **Diode Matrix:** A grid of input and output lines where components (like our taps) are placed at intersections to create a programmable logic device, often used as a ROM.
--   **Encoder:** A circuit that takes a single active input line and translates it into a multi-bit coded output (like the patterns for a 7-segment display).
+-   **Encoder:** A circuit that takes a single active input line and translates it into a multi-bit coded output.
+Our encoder acts as a **Mapper**.
--   **Active-Low Logic:** A design principle where the "active" or "on" state is represented by a LOW (unpowered) signal, rather than a HIGH (powered) one.
+-   **Modularity:** The engineering practice of designing a system in independent, interchangeable components.
+This makes the system easier to design, test, and upgrade.
+-   **ROM (Read-Only Memory):** A type of storage where data is permanently programmed into the hardware's structure.
 -   **Tap (Repeater/Torch):** Our term for a connection that reads a signal from a bus line to control another wire.
--   **ROM (Read-Only Memory):** A type of storage where data is permanently programmed into the hardware's structure.
--   **Diode Matrix:** A grid of input and output lines where diodes (in our case, Redstone Repeaters and torches) are placed at intersections to create a programmable logic device, often used as a ROM.
--   **BCD (Binary-Coded Decimal):** A method of representing the decimal digits 0-9 using a 4-bit binary code.
--   **7-Segment Display:** An arrangement of seven light segments that can be combined to display numbers and some letters.